trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

    tznft show-balance --nft my_collection --signer bob --owner bob --tokens 1 2
    ```

-## Minting tokens on testnet
+## Mint tokens on a testnet

-So far, the NFTs you have created are available only in your local sandbox.
+So far, the NFTs that you have created are available only in your local sandbox.
-When you are satisfied with the NFTs and how they behave, you can send them to a testnet and use them there.
+When you are satisfied with the NFTs and how they behave, you can send them to a testnet and test them there.
 You can use the same configuration files and IPFS data as you used on the sandbox.

 By default, the `tznft.json` file has configuration information for the Tezos Ghostnet testnet, where you can test your tokens on a running Tezos network.